-to the Ramchandren research site!
-Here you will find information on our clinical and research interests.
+Welcome to the Ramchandren research site!
+Here you will find information on our clinics and research.

 I am a Neurologist specializing in Neuromuscular Disorders, and the Director of the Muscular Dystrophy Associataion (MDA) Clinic at the University of Michigan.
 I completed my Medical training at the University of Texas-Houston, my Neurology residency at the University of Pennsylvania, my Fellowship in Clinical Neurophysiology- EMG at Johns Hopkins University under Dr. David Cornblath and Dr. Vinay Chaudhry, and a Master of Science in Clinical Research and Statistics at the University of Michigan, as a post-doctoral Research Fellow under Dr. Eva Feldman.

 From 2008-2013, I was an Assistant Professor at Wayne State University, where I had the privilege to work with and learn from giants in the field of Neuromuscular Disease- Dr. Mike Shy, Dr. Rich Lewis, and Dr. Bob Lisak.
 I joined the University of Michigan's Neurology Department in 2013, and I currently direct the University of Michigan’s Muscular Dystrophy Association (MDA) Multidisciplinary clinics.
 The Charcot-Marie-Tooth Association (CMTA) has recognized our CMT clinic as one of 10 Centers of Excellence in clinical and research care in the United States.
 I am a proud member of the Institute for Healthcare Policy and Innovation, the Palatucci Advocacy Leadership Forum (class of 2015), and the Women's Issues in Neurology Section at the American Academy of Neurology.